veigaribo/qveen/docs/template_lib.md

 This file documents the template utilities made available for users of Qveen.

-In this document, a "character" means graphemes representable as a single Unicode code point.
+In this document, a "character" mean a grapheme representable as a single Unicode code point.

 A "word" is defined as a sequence of characters that does not contain a